What is Foreclosure?

 Example of Foreclosure Events: The 2007 Housing Market Crash

-One more major culprit in foreclosures needs to be mentioned, and that is an economic depression.
+One major culprit in foreclosures needs to be mentioned, and that is an economic depression.
 One of the best examples is the housing market crash of 2007/2008.
-Home sales and prices soared and led to inaccurately priced subprime mortgages.
+Home sales and prices soared, largely fueled by subprime mortgages.
 Eventually, the bubble burst when home prices started to drop, causing a full collapse of the housing market and, inevitably, a large-scale economic crisis.

 The information surrounding foreclosures, how and why they occur, and what happens afterward is extensive.
 To keep it simple, it’s important to understand that foreclosure is a result of unpaid loans/failure to pay off a mortgage.
 An individual who fails to make payments will see their loan go into default first.
 After 90 days, the lender can give an official notice of foreclosure and, if the debt remains unpaid, take full ownership of the property.